-The Contractor shall inform the Consultant at least ten days before starting:
+The Contractor shall notify the Consultant a minimum ten days prior to commencing:

-- (i) annual activities at the borrow site; - (ii) any salvage of topsoil, subsoil materials; - (iii) any replacement of topsoil, subsoil materials.
+- (i) annual activities at the borrow site; - (ii) any salvage of topsoil and/or subsoil materials; - (iii) any replacement of topsoil and/or subsoil materials.

 If the borrow area is provided by the Contractor, the Contractor shall also inform the local Reclamation Inspector of the appropriate regulatory agency within this same time frame.